HOA Resolution vs. Amendment

 Experience

-Some managers come with experience in community association management or related fields, including property management, real estate, or construction.
+Some managers have experience in community association management or related fields, including property management, real estate, or construction.

 Knowledge of State Laws and Regulations